-(d) The interrogating session shall be for a reasonable period taking into consideration the gravity and complexity of the issue being investigated.
+(d) The interrogating session shall be for a reasonable period taking into consideration gravity and complexity of the issue being investigated.
 The person under interrogation shall be allowed to attend to his or her own personal physical necessities.

 (e) The public safety officer under interrogation shall not be subjected to offensive language or threatened with punitive action, except that an officer refusing to respond to questions or submit to interrogations shall be informed that failure to answer questions directly related to the investigation or interrogation may result in punitive action.
 No promise of reward shall be made as an inducement to answering any question.
-The employer shall not cause the public safety officer under interrogation to be subjected to visits by the press or news media without his or her express consent nor shall his or her express consent.
+The employer shall not cause the public safety officer under interrogation to be subjected to visits by the press or news media without his or her express consent nor shall his or her home address or photograph be given to the press or news media without his or her express consent.